-How to use your {m}othership milk
+How to use single-serve packets:

 1. Thoroughly wash your hands with warm, soapy water for at least 20 seconds.